 unexplained loss of an SRS, means any loss or apparent loss of the SRS that cannot be explained by things such as product density changes, spillage, calibration variances and the effects of humidity;

-unsupervised access by a person to an SRS, has the meaning given to that term by regulation 5(3).
+unsupervised access by a person to an SRS, has the meaning given to that term by regulation 5(3);

+unsupervised access authorisation means an authorisation given under regulation 9 by a licence holder for an individual to have unsupervised access to an SRS in the licence holder’s possession.

 [Regulation 3 amended in Gazette 4 Oct 2011 p.
 3949; 16 Mar 2012 p.
-1260.]
+1260; 2 Dec 2013 p.
+5501-2.]

 4. Examples and notes are not part of the law